Use the ARIA

 document for users of assistive technologies.

-A limitation of the core HTML markup grammar is that it is not well-suited for identifying common
+A limitation of the core HTML markup grammar is that it is not well-suited for differentiating common

 For sighted users, the deficiency this causes has been masked by the enhanced visual rendering that CSS style sheets afford (backgrounds, borders and shading are used to convey roles visually).
 For users of assistive technologies — which rely on an understanding of the underlying markup in order to facilitate navigation — Web-based technologies have only had limited accessibility because primary and secondary material was often indistinguishable below the visual surface.

-content in non-visual ways, and for that reason the logical reading order must
+the content in non-visual ways, and for that reason the logical reading

 role attribute allows more precise meanings to be applied to the generic tags.